Gary Jones (motorcyclist): Developing the Yamaha YZ motocrosser

 Jones then competed in the 1972 Inter-AMA series which featured the top European motocross riders visiting the United States after the finish of the F.I.M. motocross world championships in Europe.
 Some of the European competitors included; Torleif Hansen, Arne Kring, Gunnar Lindstrom, Dave Bickers, and four-time FIM 250cc World Champion Torsten Hallman.
+At the time, it was considered a significant accomplishment for an American rider to finish among the top five against the more experienced European competitors.

 At the first race of the series in Boise, Idaho, Jones defeated former world champions Hallman and Bickers to win all three races.
 His impressive performance marked the first time an American rider had scored an overall victory in an AMA-FIM sanctioned motocross event.
-Because the Inter-AMA series lacked prestige of an international event, his victory didn't resonate in the same manner as Jim Pomeroy's later victory at the 1973 250cc Spanish motocross Grand Prix or Jimmy Weinert's victory at the 1973 Trans-AMA 500c race in Rio Bravo, Texas.
-His victory against European riders was also overshadowed 13 days later by 16-year-old Marty Tripes' spectacular victory at the first Super Bowl of Motocross on June 8, 1972.
+Because the Inter-AMA series lacked prestige of an international event, his victory didn't resonate within the American motorcycling community in the same manner as Jim Pomeroy's later victory at the 1973 250cc Spanish motocross Grand Prix or Jimmy Weinert's victory at the 1973 Trans-AMA 500cc race in Rio Bravo, Texas.

+His victory against European riders was also overshadowed 13 days later by 16-year-old Marty Tripes' historical victory at the first Super Bowl of Motocross on June 8, 1972, an event that marked the creation of a new sub-discipline of motocross that became known as supercross.
 Jones considered his victory against a field of top competitors in the Boise Inter-AMA event to be his proudest racing achievement.

 Jones and Hallman fought for the championship points lead until the final race of the series when Jones prevailed ahead of Hallman and third-place finisher, Arne Kring.
 Also in 1972, Jones travelled to Europe as a member of the first American team to compete in the Motocross des Nations event.

+Move to Honda

-When Yamaha offered Jones a contract for the 1973 season that didn't include his father of brother, Jones instead accepted an offer to race for American Honda, insisting that his family members were part of a package deal.
+When Yamaha offered Jones a contract for the 1973 season that didn't include his father and brother, Jones instead accepted an offer to race for American Honda, insisting that his family members were part of a package deal.
 Soichiro Honda sought Jones and his father's help to develop the new Honda CR series of motocross bikes.
 When the hand-built, custom racing motorcycles proved to be too brittle, the Jones family reverted to modifying production Honda CRs.
 As they had done with Yamaha's motocross bikes, Jones and his father developed the Honda into a winning motorcycle.
 He successfully defended his 250cc crown, riding the Honda CR250M to six consecutive national race victories to win the 1973 250cc motocross national championship.

 When Honda failed to provide Jones with a 500cc motorcycle for the 1973 Trans-AMA series, he purchased a Maico motorcycle and raced it with all the badges removed while wearing his Honda team apparel.
-This provoked Honda to end their association with the Jones family.
+This act provoked Honda to end their association with the Jones family.